aviwarner/portfolio/src/markdown-pages/carboncopier.md

 featuredImage: ../images/cc_ticket_view.jpg
 ---

+### Overview

+**[Carbon Copier](https://www.zendesk.com/apps/support/carbon-copier/)** was a Zendesk app that helps CC end-users when tickets are created for a specific organization or requester.

 ### App no longer supported / Available in Zendesk marketplace

-Due to Zendesk's deprecation of HTTP targets which are used by the app to function, this app is no longer supported and I have removed the listing from Zendesk's app marketplace.
-I'm leaving this page up in case current users still need these troubleshooting guides.
+Due to Zendesk's deprecation of HTTP targets which are used by the app to function, **this app is no longer supported and I have removed the listing from Zendesk's app marketplace**.
+As I no longer have Zendesk dev account, I haven't had a chance to explore how this could be converted.
+There are not plans to update the app.

-### Overview

-**[Carbon Copier](https://www.zendesk.com/apps/support/carbon-copier/)** is a Zendesk app that helps CC end-users when tickets are created for a specific organization or requester.

-### Installation

-When installing, make sure your Zendesk subdomain (_not including *.zendesk.com_), email and an API key are filled in correctly.
-As part of the installation process, the app will create everything you need.
-One target, a trigger, and 2 custom fields (one for users, one for organizations).

-### Using Carbon Copier

-Using Carbon Copier is super easy.
-Add end-user emails or user IDs (comma separated) to the **Emails to CC** fields on any User or any Organization.

-When a new ticket is created on that Users behalf, or as part of an Organization, any noted end-users will be added to the ticket as a CC.

-This app creates a number of **non-editable elements** in your Zendesk instance (a User field, an Organization field, a Target, and a Trigger).

-### Known Issues

-#### App doesn't add CCs

-Go to 'Channels' > 'API' > 'Target Failures' and take a look at the failures there.
-The most common issue is an authentication error.

-That suggests your _API key or subdomain change or were entered incorrectly on installation_.
-Changing them in the app setup after installation won't fix this, but here are steps to get it working again!

-We're going to setup a new target & trigger:

-1) If you haven't already, [generate a Zendesk API token](https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token-)

-2) Copy the token, and the email address you were signed in with when you generated the token.

-3) Go to Settings > Extensions and create a new 'HTTP Target'

-4) Use the settings below
+I found this resource for creating Zendesk webhooks: https://support.zendesk.com/hc/en-us/articles/1260803996569-Creating-a-webhook

+Here's the setup for the current target, it looks like there are fields on webhooks that are equivalent:

 ```
 URL: